segabl/pd2-third-person/README.md

 - Sometimes animations are bugged after being helped up
 - Animations are incorrect on ziplines and during jumping
 - Aiming in third person is difficult since the aim point is not the screen center
+- Drop in clients will see 2 player models of you, the real one and one at the position of where you were at when they spawned in